coderefinery/social-coding/talk.md

 2. Name some software or work you have created that should be non-open, licensed permissively, and licensed virally.

+3. What can you do with CodeRefinery lessons?  present them?  copy them?  modify them and present them?  send changes back to us?  find them in 20 years?  present them and call them a CodeRefinery workshop?

-3. (advanced) Find the package "Omnet++" and study its license.
+4. (advanced) Find the package "Omnet++" and study its license.
 Compare to the GPL.
 What do you think?

 ---